CoA issues notice to stop SGM, angry members say ‘can’t stop us’

-The tug of war between the BCCI office bearers and the CoA on Friday took an ugly turn after the Vinod Rai-led committee issued a directive to stop the June 22 Special General Meeting of the affiliated units, to the dismay of the the Board’s senior officials.
+The tug of war between the BCCI office bearers and the CoA today took an ugly turn after the Vinod Rai-led committee issued a directive to stop the June 22 Special General Meeting of the affiliated units, to the dismay of the the Board’s senior officials.

-The old guard of BCCI along with current office bearers are in no mood to budge from their stand and they feel the meeting will be held as per schedule.
+The old guard of BCCI along with current office bearers are in no mood to budge from their stand.
+In fact acting secretary Amitabh Chaudhary his communication to state units has made it clear that meeting will go as per schedule.

 However, the CoA has asked the BCCI employees to refrain from entertaining any invoices (bills) raised by the state unit officials with regards to the SGM.